david-dong828/david-dong828/README.md

 I'm a Python, Java and Flutter developer and I'm starting doing open source.

-- 🔭 I’m currently working on Data Mining and Machine Learning.
+- 🔭 I’m currently working on Data Mining, Machine Learning and Full stack Dev.

-- 🌱 I’m currently finishing my last semester of a Bachelor of Computer Science degree.
+- 🌱 I’m holding dual Bachelor degrees in Computer Science and Industrial Engineer.

-- ⚡ I love travelling and playing chess, Chinese chess.
+- ⚡ I love cooking, travelling and playing chess, the Chinese chess.

-- 🥅 I’m Goal Orientation
+- 🥅 I’m Goal Orientation, a Fast learner.

 - 📫 How to reach me: